 Choose whether you would like to see interest-based advertising.
 Ad settings

 Manage promotional communications associated with your Microsoft account by signing into the Promotional Communications Manager.
 If you don't have a Microsoft account, you can request a link to manage promotional communications by email.

 Learn how to view and manage your data in some of our other products and services.
 Privacy info for Microsoft products

 If you're not able to find what you’re looking for, or you have a privacy question or concern—contact our privacy team.

-I personally left the only Skype settings “on” since I use it to communicate with my family and friends when I take the laptop with me in the trip.
+I left the only Skype settings “on” since I use it to communicate with my family and friends when I take the laptop with me on the trip.
 Everything else I left disabled including Cortana – the official Microsoft’s spy - and location, marketing, telemetry, and Xbox.